Skip to Content

 The first cell in the visual pathway is called a photoreceptor.
 This cell is located in the retina.

 Basically, a photoreceptor is a special sensory cell that converts light energy into a signal for the brain, called a neural impulse.
-That impulse travels from the retina, through the optic nerve and, along the visual pathway until it reaches the visual cortex (located in the cerebellum).
+That impulse travels from the retina, through the optic nerve, and along the visual pathway until it reaches the visual cortex.

 Each eye sees from a different perspective and transmits a different signal to the brain.
 The visual cortex converts this information into a single stable image – this is what we see.